Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/points-system/points-system-core.md

 ![points-system-cc-totalpoints.png](/extensions/points-system/images/points-system-cc-totalpoints.png)

 Create a `Command` called `!pointsccreset` that is tied to the `Action` `points-cc-reset` and set to `Exact`.
->Using `!pointsccrest` will reset your Community Challenge and clear out the all the points contributed!
+>Using `!pointsccreset` will reset your Community Challenge and clear out the all the points contributed!
 {.is-danger}

 ![points-system-cc-reset.png](/extensions/points-system/images/points-system-cc-reset.png)